meisser/course2018/exercises/journal/exercise04-task.md

 To test your savings heuristic, you should implement the method managePortfolio of your [farmer](../src/com/agentecon/exercise4/Farmer.java).

 Note that when the agents save too much money, there might not be enough money left to keep the economy going.
 To prevent this, the [GrowthConfiguration](../../simulation/src/com/agentecon/configuration/GrowthConfiguration.java) includes a CentralBankEvent which prints a little money whenever the price of a potatoe falls below 5.
+Furthermore, in comparison to the previous simulations, the number of initial agents has been reduced to 30, as this is divisible by the number of teams.
+Furthermore, the production of the farm has been increased by a factor of three to help newly created farms becoming profitable more quickly.
+However, this has no implications for the savings heuristic.

 ## Deliverables and deadline